Kudo510/DeepLearningSolarEnergy/README.md

 ## Results
-Please refer to the Jupyter Notebook file for final results of the project
+Please refer to the Jupyter Notebook file or the paper for final results of the project
 - ultimate test.ipynb